 Returning to film, he appeared alongside Colin Firth in A Single Man (2009), starred with Liam Neeson and Sam Worthington in Clash of the Titans (2010) and received a 2010 BAFTAs award nomination for the Rising Star award.
 He played Hank McCoy/Beast in X-Men: First Class (2011), the title role in Jack the Giant Killer (2012) and the lead in Warm Bodies (2012), which was shot in Canada.
 In recent years, he starred in Young Ones (2014) and Mad Max: Fury Road (2015).
 He reprised his role as Hank McCoy/Beast in the 2016 film X-Men: Apocalypse and in Dark Phoenix (2019).

 The talented actor was recently seen in the dystopian drama Equals (2016), the action thriller Collide (2016), and the war drama Sand Castle (2016).
 In 2017, he starred in films such as The Death and Life of John F. Donovan (2017)

-and Rebel in the Rye (2017) where he plays author J.D.
+and Rebel in the Rye (2017) playing author J.D.
 Salinger in the latter.
 He was also seen in the role of Nikola Tesla in The Current War (2018), alongside Benedict Cumberbatch and Michael Shannon.